CCAT: Optical Responsivity, Noise, and Readout Optimization of KIDs for Prime-Cam: Method, Data, and Results

 \subsection{Optical Responsivity}

 To characterize optical responsivity, the cold load temperature was varied from 4\,K to 18\,K in 2\,K increments.
-At each temperature setpoint, data collection proceeded in three stages: (1) a broadband sweep to identify approximate resonant frequencies, (2) a narrowband targeted sweep around each resonance, and (3) timestream acquisition with the RFSoC readout at the chosen tone frequencies and powers.
+At each temperature setpoint, data collection proceeded in three stages: (1) a broadband sweep to identify approximate resonant frequencies, (2) a narrowband target sweep around each resonance, and (3) timestream acquisition at the chosen tone frequencies and powers.

 All data (broadband sweep, target sweep, and timestream) are recorded in in-phase (I) and quadrature (Q) components, which are converted to amplitude and phase.
 For the resonant frequency $f_0$, we use the frequency at which the transmission amplitude $|S_{21}(f)|$ reaches its minimum.